Internet-Draft | SPICE SD-CWT | June 2025 |

 claim;¶

-the hash algorithm in the sd_alg
+the hash algorithm identified by the sd_alg

-protected header is supported by the Holder;¶
+header parameter in the protected headers is supported by the Holder;¶

 if a cnonce

-is present, it was provided by the Holder to this Issuer and is still "fresh";¶
+is present, it was provided by the Holder to this Issuer and is still fresh;¶

-every blinded claim hash (some of which may be nested as in Section 12.2) has a corresponding Salted Disclosed Claim, and vice versa;¶
+every blinded claim hash (some of which may be nested as in Section 13.2) has a corresponding Salted Disclosed Claim, and vice versa;¶

 all the Salted Disclosed Claims are correct in their unblinded context in the payload.¶

-The following informative CDDL is provided to describe the syntax for an SD-CWT issuance.
+The following informative CDDL is provided to describe the syntax for SD-CWT issuance.
 A complete CDDL schema is in Appendix A.¶

-sd-cwt-issued = #6.18([ protected: bstr .cbor sd-protected, sd-unprotected, payload: bstr .cbor sd-payload, signature: bstr ]) sd-protected = { &(typ: 16) ^ => "application/sd+cwt" / TBD1, &(alg: 1) ^ => int, &(sd_alg: 18) ^= int, ; -16 for sha-256 * key => any } sd-unprotected = { ? &(sd_claims: 17) ^ => salted-array, * key => any } sd-payload = { ; standard claims &(iss: 1) ^ => tstr, ; "https://issuer.example" ? &(sub: 2) ^ => tstr, ; "https://device.example" ? &(aud: 3) ^ => tstr, ; "https://verifier.example/app" ? &(exp: 4) ^ => int, ; 1883000000 ? &(nbf: 5) ^ => int, ; 1683000000 ? &(iat: 6) ^ => int, ; 1683000000 ? &(cti: 7) ^ => bstr, &(cnf: 8) ^ => { * key => any }, ; key confirmation ? &(cnonce: 39) ^ => bstr, ; ? &(redacted_keys: #6.59(0)) ^ => [ * bstr ], * key => any }¶
+sd-cwt-issued = #6.18([ protected: bstr .cbor sd-protected, sd-unprotected, payload: bstr .cbor sd-payload, signature: bstr ]) sd-protected = { &(typ: 16) ^ => "application/sd-cwt" / TBD11, &(alg: 1) ^ => int, &(sd_alg: TBD2) ^ => int, ; -16 for sha-256 ? &(sd_aead: TBD7) ^ => uint .size 2 * key => any } sd-unprotected = { ? &(sd_claims: TBD1) ^ => salted-array, ? &(sd_encrypted_claims: TBD6) ^ => encrypted-array, ? &(sd_cose_encrypted_claims: TBD8) ^ => cose-encrypted-array, * key => any } sd-payload = { ; standard claims &(iss: 1) ^ => tstr, ; "https://issuer.example" ? &(sub: 2) ^ => tstr, ; "https://device.example" ? &(aud: 3) ^ => tstr, ; "https://verifier.example/app" ? &(exp: 4) ^ => int, ; 1883000000 ? &(nbf: 5) ^ => int, ; 1683000000 ? &(iat: 6) ^ => int, ; 1683000000 ? &(cti: 7) ^ => bstr, &(cnf: 8) ^ => { * key => any }, ; key confirmation ? &(cnonce: 39) ^ => bstr, ; ? &(redacted_claim_keys: REDACTED_KEYS) ^ => [ * bstr ], * key => any }¶

 When a Holder presents an SD-CWT to a Verifier, it can disclose none, some, or all of its blinded claims.

-If the Holder wishes to disclose any claims, it includes that subset of its Salted Disclosed Claims in the sd_claims
+If the Holder wishes to disclose any blinded claims, it includes that subset of its Salted Disclosed Claims in the sd_claims

-claim of the unprotected header.¶
+header parameter of the unprotected header.¶

 Since the unprotected header is not included in the signature, it will contain all the Salted Disclosed Claims when sent from the Issuer to the Holder.